ni/niveristand-custom-device-handbook/docs/What_Is_A_Custom_Device.md

 #### Main Page

-The Custom Device Template Tool creates Main Page.vi.
-After the custom device has been added to the system definition, the main page runs whenever the operator clicks on the custom device’s top-level item in the System Explorer configuration tree.
+The niveristand-custom-device-wizard creates Main Page.vi inside Dynamically Called virtual folder of the &lt;Custom Device Name&gt; System Explorer library.
+After the custom device has been added to the system definition, the Main Page runs whenever the operator clicks on the custom device’s top-level item in the System Explorer configuration tree.
 The following image displays the top-level item.

 ![](images/Picture6.png)
 <br />

 #### Engine

-The Custom Device Template Tool creates the <span style="color:green">*<Custom Device Name> RT Driver.vi.*</span> This defines the behavior of the custom device on the **[execution host](http://zone.ni.com/reference/en-XX/help/372846B-01/veristand/veristand_glossary/#execution_host)**.
-The RT Driver VI runs on the execution host regardless of the target’s operating system.
+The niveristand-custom-device-wizard creates the <span style="color:green">*RT Driver.vi.*</span> inside the &lt;Custom Device Name&gt; Engine library.
+This VI defines the behavior of the custom device on the **[Target](https://www.ni.com/documentation/en/veristand/latest/manual/veristand-glossary/)**.
+The RT Driver VI runs on the Target regardless of the operating system.
 VeriStand deploys the engine when the operator runs the project from VeriStand or when the system definition is deployed using the VeriStand Execution API.

-VeriStand 2009 did not support the VeriStand Engine on VxWorks operating systems.
-Starting with VeriStand 2010, if you want to support VxWorks targets such as Compact RIO, you must compile the engine library for VxWorks.
-PharLap and Windows engines do not require additional compilation.

 The engine runs after the custom device deployed to the execution host.
 You can usually add initialization, steady-state, and shutdown code to the engine template.
 There aren't any hard boundaries on what code you can put into the engine, but each additional code that is added can increase the size of the engine, and the time required to deploy your system.